RoaringBitmap/roaring/README.md

 RoaringBitmap [![Build Status](https://travis-ci.org/tgruben/roaring.png)](https://travis-ci.org/tgruben/roaring)[![GoDoc](https://godoc.org/github.com/tgruben/roaring?status.svg)](https://godoc.org/github.com/tgruben/roaring)
 =============

 This is a go port of the Roaring bitmap data structure.
-The origin java version can be found at https://github.com/lemire/RoaringBitmap and the supporting paper at
+The original java version can be found at https://github.com/lemire/RoaringBitmap and the supporting paper at

 http://arxiv.org/abs/1402.6407

-For an alternative implementation in Go, see https://github.com/fzandona/goroar The two versions were written independently.
+The Java and Go version are meant to be binary compatible: you can save bitmaps from a Java program and load them back in Go, and vice versa.

 This code is licensed under Apache License, Version 2.0 (ASL2.0).

 ### Dependencies